jocoandonob/BackgroundEraser/README.md

 # BackgroundEraser

-This project is designed to remove backgrounds from images.
+This project is a Streamlit app designed to remove backgrounds from images.

 ## Prerequisites